-Q: How long will it take for the cores left in my lawn to
+Q: How long will it take for the cores left in my lawn to disappear?

-disappear?

-mowing frequency, the cores will break down and disappear in about two weeks.
+A: Depending on weather, soil conditions, watering and mowing frequency, the cores will break down and disappear in about two weeks.
 This process will add nutrients to your lawn.
 Raking up the cores reduces aeration effectiveness.